 Whether it's miso, tonkotsu, or shoyu ramen, Mr. Taka is working to offer a well-rounded menu of ramen, giving the customer options to explore a range of styles.

 "Ramen is a very traditional type of dish.
 But a new type of ramen we can make," says Nagara.
 "So it's very creative."

-And today, Nagara says that there isn't much of a difference between eating ramen in New York compared to Tokyo.
+Nagara says today that there isn't much of a difference between eating ramen in New York compared to Tokyo.

 "Now it's all the same.
 Fifteen years ago was so different.
 In New York there were no ramen restaurants.
 Just a few," says Nagara.
 "But now there are so many ramen restaurants here.
 American people eat ramen a lot, so now it's always changing.
 I have to make new ramen so many times.
 So, it's hard."

-The availability of high-quality ramen in the city is what drives Nagara to be constantly changing his menu.
-He travels back and forth between New York and Tokyo (where he owns a Michelin-rated ramen shop, Bigiya) multiple times a year to make new seasonal menus.
-For instance, they just unveiled their winter menu for 2017, which includes mapo tofu mazemen (a soupless ramen), spicy stamina ramen, and shitake mushroom soyu ramen.
+Nagara says the availability of high-quality ramen in the city is what drives him to be constantly changing his menu.
+He travels back and forth between New York and Tokyo, where he owns the Michelin-rated ramen shop Bigiya, multiple times a year to make new seasonal menus.